 - This procedure can be carried with loose tea also.
 But that may be a messy one.

 - Here, 1 tea bag was used for one cup of water.
 Again, the amount depends on the quantity or length of the fabric that is to be dyed.
 For this experiment 85 pcs of tea bags were used.

-- Then add the tea bags in the boiling water.
-Here, for this particular experiment 85 tea bags were used.
+- Then add the tea bags to the boiling water.
+Here, for this particular experiment, 85 tea bags were used.

 - Allow the tea steeping in the water.
 Let them soak in the boiling water until the desired color comes out of it.
 Keep them good for 10-15 minutes.
 This time is generally enough for the tea bags to release the entire color.

-- Once you get the desire color, remove the tea bags from the pot.
+- Once you get the desired color, remove the tea bags from the pot.

 Putting tea bags in boiling water

 Removal of tea bags